 ENSURE ACCURATE INFORMATION

 How old is the data you’re working off of today?
 In many cases businesses who are not using billing software relay on aging reports and spreadsheets which require manual updates.
-Billing software that is directly linked to your accounting or ERP system is always up to date so you are never contacting customers about an invoice they have already paid, working off of old information, or spending time re-keying information when you could be spending your time on more important activities.
+Another benefit of billing software is its direct link to your accounting or ERP system ensuring that it is always up to date so you are never contacting customers about an invoice they have already paid, working off of old information, or spending time re-keying information when you could be spending your time on more important activities.

 EVERYTHING IS IN ONE PLACE